Engineering is about the making of artifacts, software engineering about the making of symbolic ones. Hence the three dimensions of the discipline:

 The aim of the Caminao project is to provide a comprehensive framework dedicated to systems engineering, from enterprise architecture to software design and development.
 On a broader perspective, the objective is to build a community of interest around a set of unambiguous and coherent concepts and principles that could be accepted independently of specific methods.

-The Caminao approach is based upon a very simple postulate: systems are designed to manage symbolic representations (aka surrogates) of actual (physical or notional) objects, events and behaviors.
-That single position provides the leverage for a paradigmatic shift all along the software engineering process.
+Taking a leaf from the Standford’s Symbolic Systems Program, the Caminao approach is based upon a very simple postulate: systems are designed to manage symbolic representations (aka surrogates) of actual (physical or notional) objects, events and behaviors.
+That single position provides the leverage for a whole paradigmatic shift from software engineering to enterprise architecture.

 Since disproving convictions is typically easier than establishing alternative ones, a kind of negative theology may help to deal with some fallacies hampering progresses in system engineering.
-While some are no more than misunderstandings that can be corrected with unambiguous definitions, others are deeply rooted in misconceptions sometimes entrenched behind walled dogmas.
+While some are just misunderstandings that can be corrected with unambiguous definitions, others are deeply rooted in misconceptions often entrenched behind walled dogmas.

-For instance: facts are given (no, they are built from observations); models are about truth (no, they are built on purpose); models and code are equivalent (under specific conditions, but in these cases processes are pointless).
+For instance: facts are given (no, they are built from observations); models are about truth (no, they are built on purpose); models and code are equivalent (under specific conditions, which make engineering processes pointless).

 If facts are not given, where to start when representations (aka models) are to be built?